 Music is an art form whose medium is sound and silence.
 Music can be divided into genres and genres can be further divided into subgenres, although the dividing lines and relationships between music genres are often subtle, sometimes open to personal interpretation, and occasionally controversial.

-She has sold over 16 million albums in the United States, while accumulating record sales of over 100 million records worldwide.
-Her career accolades include three Grammy Awards, a Brit Award, and six MTV Video Music Awards.
-In 2009, Billboard recognized Pink as the Pop Songs Artist of the Decade.
+Recognized for her distinctive, raspy voice and acrobatic stage presence, Pink has sold over 40 million albums and 50 million singles worldwide, making her one of the world’s best-selling music artists.
+Her career accolades include three Grammy Awards, a Brit Award, a Daytime Emmy Award and seven MTV Video Music Awards, including the Video Vanguard Award.
+In 2009, Billboard named Pink the Pop Songs Artist of the Decade.

 Pink began performing in Philadelphia clubs when she was about 14 years old.
 She adopted her stagename, “Pink”, around this time.
 She had that nickname for quite some time by that point, and initially it had been “a mean thing”.
 She had gotten that name from the character “Mr. Pink” in Quentin Tarantino’s film Reservoir Dogs.